 - 5.1.
 The Council will always be exposed to a range of risks, some of which are insurable and others are uninsurable.
 The purchase of an effective insurance portfolio manages the potential exposure of the Council to the insurable risks. - 5.2.
 The portfolio includes a significant degree of self-insurance, thereby avoiding what can best be described as "pound swapping" i.e. the additional premiums paid for low or no excess on insurance policies effectively cost £1 for £1 on meeting claims payments plus associated costs, and ensuring that the Council benefits from the reduction in claims. - 5.3.
-This report covers the insurance policies and arrangements which are due for renewal on 1st April 2023 and excludes the residential leasehold buildings insurance contracts, which are still within contract and which have historically been served by a separate procurement exercise. - 5.4.
+This report covers the property insurance policies and arrangements which were due for renewal on 1st April 2023 identified as Lot 1 and excludes the residential leasehold buildings insurance contract and Lots 2-6 Casualty, Motor, Engineering, Personal Accident/Travel and Terrorism which have been reported on separately. - 5.4.
 As mentioned in the Cabinet Member's introduction, there was some concern that insurance premiums the Council could have faced prior to the procurement exercise would have resulted in increased costs to the Council.
 There was further concern that in the marketplace some insurers maintained caution about the risk profile of the public sector.
-Consequently the Council's Insurance Services Team has worked hard to mitigate claim exposures and to demonstrate to leading Insurers that the Council has implemented effective control measures and is willing to work hard in partnership with them to transfer or mitigate the risks it is exposed to. - 5.5.
-Recommendations to award the contracts to the list of suppliers set out in the main section of this report for Lots 2-6 are the most economically advantageous.
+In the case of Lot 1 Property Risks, such concerns have been realised.
+Consequently the Council's Insurance Services Team is working hard to mitigate claim exposures and to demonstrate to leading Insurers that the Council has implemented effective control measures and is willing to work in partnership with them to transfer or mitigate the risks it is exposed to and to reduce the overall cost of risk. - 5.5.
+Recommendations to award the contract to the supplier set out in the main section of this report for Lot 1 Property is the most economically advantageous.
 This reflects high quality scores for those selected.
-The price/quality evaluation varied between the types of insurance and a full breakdown of what this covered is included within Appendix B Costs & Service Comparison Summary (Exempt) - 5.6.
-In total the estimated savings in respect of Lots 2 6 for the 2023/24 premium over the current contracts are expected to be c.£90k, with the largest saving arising from the Casualty cover.
-If these premium levels were held throughout the 3 year contract, total savings would amount to c.£270k or c.£450k if the contracts remained in place for the full 3 + 2 year extension.
-Please note that the premiums quoted within the report are subject to normal increases in line with index linking, higher rates of Insurance Premium Tax, increased rebuilding costs, changes to assets and our claims performance.
+A full breakdown of what this covered in the evaluation is included within Appendix B Lot 1 Costs & Service Comparison Summary (Exempt) - 5.6.
+Please note that the premiums quoted within the report are subject to normal increases in line with index linking, higher rates of Insurance

-- 5.7.
+- Premium Tax, increased rebuilding costs, changes to assets and our claims performance. - 5.7.
 As in previous years the cost of claims falling within the policy excess and for which the Council is responsible are met from the internal insurance fund and provision.
 These funds are reviewed annually (externally biennially) and the appropriate adjustments made within the normal finance activities. - 5.8.
-Recommendation(s) relating to the award of Lot 1 Property is deferred pending further detailed assessment of the proposed terms in the context of certainty of cover, coverage, conditions applied and compliance with the Council's risk appetite. - 5.9.
-Evaluation and assessment of Lot 1 Property continues with the support of Marsh and appropriate stakeholders within the Council.
-In order to facilitate the detailed impact analysis and financial implications beyond the accepted risk appetite and to ensure there is sufficient time to mobilise the contract in time for the expiry of the existing contract on 31 March 2023.
+Evaluation and assessment of Lot 1 Property continued beyond the original procurement timetable with the support of Marsh and appropriate stakeholders within the Council in order to facilitate the detailed impact analysis and financial implications beyond the accepted risk appetite and to ensure there was sufficient time to mobilise the contract in time for the expiry of the previous contract on 31 March 2023.